mtnlark/promptkeep/docs/usage.md

 If you see this error, your prompt vault can't be located.
 Try:

-1. Specify the vault path explicitly:
+1. Specifying the vault path explicitly:
    ```bash
    promptkeep pick --vault ~/path/to/your/vault
    ```

-2. Or set the environment variable:
+2. Or setting the environment variable:
    ```bash
    export PROMPTKEEP_VAULT=~/path/to/your/vault
    promptkeep pick